cozy/cozy-docs/src/documents/host/install.html.md

 *Warning: For a production usage you have to change the superuser credentials, renew the SSL certificate, the database credentials and the controller token.*

-To run Cozy on your Raspberry Pi, the simplest way is to download our image and set it up on a SD card.
+In order to run Cozy on your Raspberry Pi, the simplest way is to download our image and set it up on a SD card.

 For that, get the image archive: